ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

   This parameter specifies information about the public keys used by the RSs of the group-audience for authenticating themselves to C. It is used in case the binding between the public keys and the corresponding RS identities are not established through other means.
 If this parameter is absent, either the RSs in the group-audience do not use a public key, or the AS knows that the RSs can authenticate themselves to C without additional information.

-  If included, this parameter MUST encode a non-empty CBOR array of N elements, where N is the number of RSs in the group-audience for which the access token is issued.
-Each element of the CBOR array specifies the public key of an RS in the group-audience, and MUST follow the syntax and semantics of the "cnf" claim either from {{Section 3.1 of RFC8747}} for CBOR-based interactions, or from {{Section 3.1 of RFC7800}} for JSON-based interactions.
-It is not required that all the elements of the CBOR array rely on the same confirmation method.
+  If included, this parameter MUST encode a non-empty array of N elements, where N is the number of RSs in the group-audience for which the access token is issued.
+The array is encoded as a CBOR array or a JSON array, depending on whether the access token response is encoded in CBOR or JSON, respectively.

+  Each element of the array specifies the public key of an RS in the group-audience, and MUST follow the syntax and semantics of the "cnf" claim either from {{Section 3.1 of RFC8747}} for CBOR-based interactions, or from {{Section 3.1 of RFC7800}} for JSON-based interactions.
+It is not required that all the elements of the array rely on the same confirmation method.

   Any of the public keys may be provided together with information such as the public key algorithm and use (e.g., specified by means of the parameters "alg" and "key_ops" in a COSE_Key structure).
 If such information is specified, a client MUST NOT use a public key that is incompatible with the profile of ACE used or with the PoP algorithm according to that information.
 An RS MUST reject a proof of possession that relies on such a key and MUST reply with a response code equivalent to the CoAP code 4.00 (Bad Request).